oyindonesia/external-api-docs/source/includes/_api_international_transfer.md

 }
 ```

-Use this API to create an International Transfer transaction.
+Use this API to get details of a specific International Transfer transaction.

 ### HTTPS Request